ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustc/proxy-targets.rst

 This chapter describes how to use a Proxy Target to validate the operation of a bare-metal target.

-Bare-metal targets do not have an operating system (OS), this means they link to ``libc`` or have access to ``std`` functionality like ``println!("printing")`` or ``assert!()``.
+Bare-metal targets do not have an operating system (OS), this means they do not link to ``libc`` or have access to ``std`` functionality like ``println!("printing")`` or ``assert!()``.

-Alongside qualified bare-metal targets additional ``ferrocenecoretest`` targets can be :doc:`installed </rustc/install>` which act as a proxy to the respective bare-metal target, while also providing access to ``std``.
+Alongside qualified bare-metal targets additional ``ferrocenecoretest`` targets can be :doc:`installed </rustc/install>` which act as a proxy to the respective bare-metal target, while also providing access to things like ``std`` and profiling support for the purposes of testing and tooling.

 Prerequisites
 -------------

 .. note::

-   Proxy Targets are only supported on :ref:`aarch64-unknown-linux-gnu` and :ref:`x86_64-unknown-linux-gnu` at this time.
+   Proxy Targets are only supported on the :target:`aarch64-unknown-linux-gnu` and :ref:`x86_64-unknown-linux-gnu` host platforms at this time.

 Using a proxy target requires ``qemu`` and ``binfmt`` to be configured correctly for the target architecture.
 Setup instructions differ based on operating system and distribution.
 While developing Ferrocene we use the instructions found in :doc:`internal-procedures:testing-other-targets`.

+For coverage, you'll also need to install ``rustfilt`` via ``cargo install rustfilt``.

 Using Proxy Targets
 -------------------